Sapporo Snow Festival 2023

 SAPPORO, Japan (Jan.
-31, 2023) - Builder 2nd Class Chase VanZile, assigned to Public Works Department Misawa, works on a sculpture of a Navy ship’s bow during the 74th Annual Sapporo Snow Festival.
-This is the 38th year the U.S. Navy has participated in the festival, allowing Sailors a unique opportunity to experience Japanese culture and tradition while strengthening the close friendship between the U.S. Navy and the citizens of Japan.
+29, 2023) - Sailors, assigned to Naval Air Facility Misawa and tenant commands, pose for a group photo before building a snow sculpture of a ship’s bow during the 74th Annual Sapporo Snow Festival.
+This is the 38th year that the U.S. Navy has participated in the festival, allowing Sailors a unique opportunity to experience Japanese culture and tradition while strengthening the close friendship between the U.S. Navy and the citizens of Japan.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Unique Byrd)

 |Date Taken: